The Power Dynamics of Binance: The Predicament of a 300 Million User Empire

 In December 2025, during the Dubai Blockchain Week, Binance announced that He Yi would serve as co-CEO.
 As Binance's global user base surpassed 300 million, this woman, who had been working alongside CZ since 2017, finally transformed from an "invisible second-in-command" to a visible center of power.

-According to insiders, this arrangement was not a last-minute decision but a governance requirement when Abu Dhabi invested $2 billion in Binance in 2024: He Yi was to serve as CEO in the following one to two years to promote the transition of power and governance structure.
+According to insiders, this arrangement was not a last-minute decision but a governance requirement when Abu Dhabi invested $2 billion in Binance in 2024: He Yi was to serve as CEO in the following one to two years to facilitate the transition of power and governance structure.

 But the deeper question is: does He Yi's return mean the resurgence of CZ's influence?